French Guiana: Languages

 A significant portion of French Guiana’s population speaks French-based Creole languages.
 In 2006, around 7,000 Antillean Creole speakers, originally from Guadeloupe and Martinique, reside in coastal regions near major cities.
 This Creole variety boasts a rich literary tradition, with works in both Guadeloupean and Martinican Creole.
 Additionally, approximately 30,000 Haitians in 2006, primarily living in Cayenne’s neighborhoods, speak Haitian Creole.

-In 2006, Brazilian Portuguese was spoken by around 15,000 Brazilians in French Guiana, though estimates suggest the number of speakers could be as high as 30,000.
+In 2006, Portuguese was spoken by around 15,000 Brazilians in French Guiana, though estimates suggest the number of speakers could be as high as 30,000.
 Since 2002, Spanish has become more common due to a growing population of South American immigrants, particularly from Peru and the Dominican Republic.
 Among Asian languages, in 2006 numbers, Chinese is spoken by approximately 3,000 people in French Guiana and 6,000 in Suriname.
 This community, originally from southeastern and eastern China, settled in both urban and rural areas during the late 19th and early 20th centuries.
 Lao is spoken by about 150 to 200 individuals, mainly in the commune of Roura and in Kourou.
 The Hmong community, originally from Laos, also uses the Lao language.
 Other Asian languages spoken in the region include Javanese and Vietnamese.